pcdshub/twincat-bsd-ansible/README.md

 8. Run ``make`` to pre-configure SSH communication with the VM and then the playbook. (*)
     a.
 Log in to the PLC when asked.
 The generated SSH key will be used in the remaining steps.
-9. Launch TwinCAT and add a route to your PLC (and/or use adstool/ads-async)
+9. Launch TwinCAT XAE and add a route to your PLC (if on Linux/macOS, you can also use adstool/ads-async via ``make add-route`` if the auto-generated ``StaticRoutes.xml`` is insufficient)

 (*) The ``make`` steps, if too magical, can be broken down a bit further.
 Run: